 As we round the corner into November, a kind of lethargy sets in.

-Doesn't matter if you've just finished your first half-marathon (elation!) or you're coming back to running after healing a injury (jubliation!) or you've just found running and the road is your new.best.friend.
+Doesn't matter if you've just finished your first half-marathon (elation!); you're coming back to running after healing a injury (jubliation!); or you've just found running and the road is your new.best.friend.

 At some point, you'll glance up at the calendar—it's mid-December already?—and your running shoes are hidden in the pantry, beneath a pile of spilled powered sugar.
-Never mind where your GPS or running tights are.
 Just the thought of running a mile feels like a marathon.

 Not this year, friends.
-You won't lose your running shoes or your mojo; in fact, you'll lace them up regularly with Stride through the Holidays, a five-week plan that will keep you moving with a spirited community of like-minded women and smart, doable workouts in the small pockets of time you have.
+You won't lose your running shoes or your mojo; in fact, you'll lace them up regularly with Stride into the Holidays, a five-week plan that'll keep you moving with a spirited community of like-minded women and smart, doable workouts in the small pockets of time you have.

 Why hold a Challenge that starts in the darkest, busiest time of the year?

 Exactly.
-Stride through the Holidays is here to strongly encourage you to keep moving as you baste turkeys, hang a wreath, light the menorah, decorate cookies, shovel snow, and otherwise carry on through the most festive time of the year.(read: stay sane, keep smiling, burn some calories) In this season of giving, we also wanted to spotlight Heart Strides, our non-profit partner, and, in doing so, provide an opportunity to help all moms move, including yourself.
-(Win-win!)
-The entire profit of your entrance fee ($25) goes directly to Heart Strides.
+Stride into the Holidays is here to strongly encourage you to keep moving as you baste turkeys, hang a wreath, light the menorah, decorate cookies, shovel snow, and otherwise carry on through the most festive time of the year.(Read: Stay sane.
+Keep smiling.
+Burn some calories) In this season of giving, we also wanted to spotlight that 100% of profits go to the charity of your choice: Girls Thrive; Mile in My Shoes; or Reason to Run.

-What are Stride through the Holidays workouts like?
+What are Stride into the Holidays workouts like?

 We’ve pulled together five weeks of unique, fun workouts.
-(Hello #BAMR Bingo!)
-The shortest workout is 20 minutes, the longest is 60-90 minutes (one longer run on the weekend), with most sessions clocking in around 30 minutes.
-Stride through the Holidays has you sweating five days a week, with an option for a sixth day if your schedule allows.
+(Hello #BAMR Bingo!
+Who's in?)
+The shortest workout is 20 minutes, the longest is 60-90 minutes (one longer run on the weekend), with most sessions clocking in around 30 -40 minutes.
+Stride into the Holidays has you sweating five days a week, with an option for a sixth day if your schedule allows.
 It also has quick, helpful cues for self-care so your mind + spirit hum as your legs run.

-The workouts will have you primed and ready to tackle a traning plan—or another Train Like a Mother Challenge!—when the calendar turns to 2017.
+The workouts will have you primed and ready to tackle a training plan—or another Train Like a Mother Challenge!—when the calendar turns to 2019.

 If you are training and running by heart rate, you can definitely continue doing that with this plan.
 At least three of the weekly runs can be run easy effort.